History of Rules in the NFL

 - First Down must be reached in 3 plays and the length was increased to 10 yards from 5.

-- Time of game reduced from Seventy minutes to Sixty minutes with two 30 minute halves.
+- *Time of game reduced from 70 minutes to 60 with two 30 minute halves.

 1909